This is a contributed article from Nathan Resnick at Sourcify.

 Some trading companies will pretend to be the actual manufacturer with their own factory, so it can be hard to figure out which one you’re dealing with.

-Here’s a few problems dealing with trading companies:
+Here are a few problems dealing with trading companies:

 - You don’t know who the actual factory producing your product is.

 - They don’t accept liability for defective products.